AARP Eye Center

-Fraud schemes and scams aimed at older Americans are not unique to the “digital age.”
-They’ve been around from “the days of the medicine man,” as Dr. Ethel Percy Andrus.
-AARP’s founder, explained in 1963 when she testified before the U.S. Senate Special Committee on Frauds Affecting the Elderly.
+Fraud schemes and scams aimed at older Americans are not unique to the digital age.
+They’ve been around from “the days of the medicine man,” as Dr. Ethel Percy Andrus, AARP’s founder, testified in 1963 before the U.S. Senate Special Committee on Aging.
 Since our founding in 1958, AARP has been in the forefront of arming consumers to fight back.

-By the 1980s, AARP had established a community service program — Criminal Justice Services — to focus on keeping older persons independent in their homes and neighborhoods through safety and crime prevention activities.
-It brought together representatives from the International Association of Chiefs of Police and the National Sheriffs’ Association to attempt to define a way to help keep older adults safe from crime.
-The resulting TRIAD model brought together local law enforcement professionals, community leaders and AARP volunteers to focus on preventing criminal victimization, domestic abuse and mistreatment, and mail and telephone fraud against the elderly.
-The first TRIAD agreement was signed in 1988 in St. Martin Parish, Louisiana.
+By the 1980s, AARP established a community service program, Criminal Justice Services, to focus on letting older people live independently in their homes and neighborhoods through safety and crime prevention activities.
+It brought together representatives from the International Association of Chiefs of Police and the National Sheriffs’ Association to try to define ways to help keep older adults safe from crime.
+The resulting triad united local law enforcement professionals, community leaders and AARP volunteers to focus on preventing criminal victimization, domestic abuse and mistreatment, and mail and telephone fraud against the elderly.
+The first triad agreement was signed in 1988 in St. Martin Parish near Lafayette, Louisiana.
 The model quickly spread to more than 800 counties by the early 2000s.

 By the mid-1990s, telemarketing fraud was becoming America’s most pervasive white-collar crime with an annual “take” estimated at more than $40 billion.
 A special 1991 report in Modern Maturity dealt with “Telefraud and Other Rip-Offs.”
 In 1995, a landmark survey by AARP on telemarketing fraud revealed that more than half of all victims were 50 or older — even though that age group represented less than a third of the U.S. population.